Point Roberts, Washington

-Point Roberts is a pene-exclave of Washington on the southernmost tip of the Tsawwassen peninsula, south of Vancouver, Canada.
-The area, which had a population of 1,191 at the 2020 census, is reached by land from the rest of the United States by traveling 25 mi through Canada.
+Point Roberts is a pene-exclave of the US state of Washington on the southernmost tip of the Tsawwassen peninsula, south of Vancouver, British Columbia, Canada.
+The area, which had a population of 1,191 at the 2020 census, is reached from the rest of the United States by traveling 25 mi through Canada, or without passing through Canada by boat or private airplane.
 It is a census-designated place in Whatcom County, Washington, with a post office, and a ZIP Code of 98281.
 Direct sea and air connections with the rest of the U.S. are available across Boundary Bay.

-Point Roberts was created when the United Kingdom and the United States settled the Pacific Northwest American-Canadian border dispute in the mid-19th century with the Oregon Treaty.
+Point Roberts was created when the United Kingdom and the United States settled the Pacific Northwest American–Canadian border dispute in the mid-19th century with the Oregon Treaty.
 The two parties agreed that the 49th parallel would define the boundary between their respective territories, and the small area that incorporates Point Roberts is south of the 49th parallel.
-Questions about ceding the territory to the United Kingdom and later to Canada have been raised since its creation but its status has remained unchanged.
+Questions about ceding the territory to the United Kingdom and later to Canada have been raised since its creation; however, its status has remained unchanged.

 History

-The area around the southern Tsawwassen Peninsula was a favored fishing spot for several Coast Salish groups, who named the peninsula "q̓ʷulƛ̕əl̕".
+The area around the southern Tsawwassen Peninsula was a favored fishing spot for several Coast Salish groups.
 The first Europeans to see Point Roberts were members of the 1791 expedition of Francisco de Eliza.
 The maps produced from Eliza's explorations depicted Point Roberts as "Isla de Cepeda" or "Isla de Zepeda."
 In 1792, the British expedition of George Vancouver and the Spanish expedition of Dionisio Alcalá Galiano encountered one another near Point Roberts.
 In the morning of June 13, 1792, the two ships under Galiano sailed into Boundary Bay and verified Point Roberts was not an island, which was thus renamed Punta Cepeda.
 They then sailed around Point Roberts and immediately encountered HMS Chatham, the second ship of Vancouver's expedition.
 The two parties made contact and agreed to share information and work together in mapping the Strait of Georgia.

-Point Roberts acquired its present name from Vancouver, who named it after his friend Henry Roberts, who had originally been given command of the expedition.
+Point Roberts acquired its present name from George Vancouver, who named it after his friend Henry Roberts, who had originally been given command of the expedition.
 Point Roberts assumed its present political status in 1846, when the Oregon Treaty extended the 49th parallel as the boundary between U.S. and British territory from the Rocky Mountains to Georgia Strait.